Reviewed by Christine Mikstas, RD, LD on February 26, 2020

 Ruth Frechman, registered dietitian; spokesperson, Academy of Nutrition and Dietetics; author, The Food Is My Friend Diet.

-USDA: "How much food from the protein foods group is needed daily?"
+U.S. Department of Agriculture: "How much food from the protein foods group is needed daily?"
 "Dairy: Health benefits and nutrients," "How much food from the dairy group is needed daily?"
-"What counts as an ounce equivalent in the protein foods group?"
+"National Nutrient Database for Standard Reference,” "What counts as an ounce equivalent in the protein foods group?"
 "Why is it important to make lean or low-fat choices from the protein foods group?"

 U.S. National Library of Medicine: "Protein and older adults.”

 Journal of the American College of Nutrition: "Protein and older adults.”